stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard-audit-trail.md

 ::: tip
 * Use the Filter `Member` to see the activities from a selected member.
-* Activities relative to the same item are referenced together and can be shown by clicking (loupe icon).
+* Activities relative to the same record are referenced together and can be shown by clicking (loupe icon).
 :::

 ## Audit trail access